refinedev/refine/documentation/tutorial/essentials/data-fetching/intro/index.md

 In this step, we'll be learning about the basics of data fetching in Refine. `<Refine />` component accepts a [`dataProvider`](/docs/core/refine-component/#dataprovider-) prop which is used to handle all the data fetching and mutation operations with a simple interface.
 While Refine supports many data providers out of the box, for sake of this tutorial, we'll be creating our own data provider and connecting it to a [fake REST API](https://api.fake-rest.refine.dev/).

-To learn more about the supported data providers, refer to the [Supported Data Providers](/docs/guides-concepts/data-fetching/#supported-data-providers) section in the Data Fetching guide
+To learn more about the supported data providers, refer to the [Supported Data Providers](/docs/guides-concepts/data-fetching/#supported-data-providers) section in the Data Fetching guide.

 ## Creating a Data Provider